| Hardware

 from the DIO port and decode the signal into control

+signals for four relays.
 Logic circuit design consisted of creating an individual

 Karnaugh map to define the states of each relay control